Ghare Baire (film)

 Ray prepared a script for it in the 1940s, long before he made his first film Pather Panchali.
 The film was in competition for the Palme d'Or at the 1984 Cannes Film Festival.
 At the 32nd National Film Awards, it won the National Film Award for Best Feature Film in Bengali.

 Plot

-The story is set in 1907 on the estate of the rich and influential Bengali noble Nikhilesh (Victor Banerjee) in Sukhsayar.
+The story is set in 1907 on the estate of the rich and influential Bengali noble Nikhilesh "Nikhil" Choudhary (Victor Banerjee) in Sukhsayar.
 In the chaotic aftermath of Lord Curzon's partition of Bengal into Muslim and Hindu states, the Swadeshi movement is trying to impose a boycott of foreign goods by claiming that imports are at the root of Indian poverty.
 Nikhilesh was the first in his family to receive a Western education and he has modern views.
 He married Bimala (Swatilekha Sengupta).
 He appointed Miss Gilby to teach his wife Bimala Piano and English songs.
 He lives happily with his wife Bimala and his widowed sister-in-law until the appearance of his friend, a revolutionist and a strong supporter of the Swadeshi movement, Sandip (Soumitra Chatterjee).
 Sandip comes to Sukhsayar to convince Nikhilesh and the villagers to renounce foreign goods in exchange for the Swadeshi ones.